leapicard/DGINN/README.md

 macMul_APOBEC3G_NM_001198693).

 ```
+# Step at which to enter the pipeline (default: blast)
+# Please refer to 3/ Entry steps for names and necessary files
+step:

 # Path or list of paths (absolute or relative) to the files needed to start the pipeline
 # Please refer to **3/ Entry steps** for necessary files
 infile:

-# NCBI database on which the blast is to be performed (ex: nr)
-# Future implementations will include the possibility to perform the search on local databases
-blastdb:

 # Output directory for all results
 # Automatically created if not specified